logo

 Adelaide Perth UK 1929

 This registered cover from Melbourne is postmarked on 1 June 1929 and would have been sent to Adelaide on the overnight Saturday train to connect with the first flight scheduled to leave Adelaide on 2 June.
 However, due to the delay described above, the mail did not arrive in Perth until 5 June and so missed the mailboat at Fremantle on Monday 3 June.
-It was therefore sent on the 10 June mailboat.
+It was therefore sent on the 10 June mailboat Mooltan.
 The mail arrived in London on 8 July, 28 days after leaving Australia.

 This cover is franked with 3d airmail, 1½d surface plus 3d registration fee. and has two Melbourne 1 June backstamps, a red London registered 8 July backstamp and a Sutton Coldfield, Birmingham backstamp later that day.